Toadsmen77/CalculusComputer/README.md

 </ul>
 <p>
-I wanted to point out this history because I realized that I had quite a few calculator projects on my Github, and it reminded me greatly of the early history of computers, and how much of its early motivation was from wanting to automating math calculations!
+I wanted to point out this history because I realized that I had quite a few calculator projects on my Github, and it reminded me greatly of the early history of computers, and how much of its early motivation was from wanting to automate math calculations!
 </p>